BONUS: Don't want to read? Watch our webinar here: https://blog.nicejob.co/webinars/how-to-turn-your-website-into-an-unstoppable-sales-machine

 ☐ Google Analytics is installed and working correctly: Ensure that your website has Google Analytics installed!
 You don’t have a lead-generation website if you don’t have the data.

 This checklist focuses on conversion aspects.
 There are many other things related to your website that you should have checked off.
-You can find checklist for non-conversion related items here.

-A peer review is a fantastic way to spot and fix errors on your website.
+A peer-review is a fantastic way to spot and fix errors on your website.

 But the real insights come from watching a potential customer use your website.